 A Mt Cargill walk leaves plenty of time to return to Dunedin to explore the city on your own before the ship leaves Port Chalmers in the afternoon.

 The Mt Cargill walk is a welcome change from life at sea and the nature break that Alan and I need.
 There are plenty of things to do in Dunedin, including active travel experiences like kayaking, guided walks, rafting and jet boating.
-We’ll definitely be back for more New Zealand travel adventures on this cruise.
+And we’re still not done with New Zealand travel adventures on this cruise.
 A guided walk on Ulva Island is yet to come.

 Did you enjoy a Mt Cargill walk while visiting Dunedin?
 Or do you have more New Zealand hiking adventures to share?
 Join the conversation at the My Itchy Travel Feet page on Facebook or send us an email to ask a question or share your experience.

 Planning a luxury cruise?
 Start your research with our Luxury Cruise Travel Resources.